 "Shouldn't he be taken to a vet?"

-"Can he even talk?"she asked, looking flabbergasted.
+"Jesus, can he even talk?"she asked, looking flabbergasted.
 This was, by far, the strangest thing she had ever heard.
 And that was saying something considering she worked in a hospital for the criminally insane.
 She was used to frightening cases: murderers, rapists, dangerously insane men and women who had done things so disturbing, even their family couldn't know.
 But they were at least human.
 This...this was something she wasn't remotely prepared for.

 "Jesus, Joanne, just go see for yourself."
 He handed her the folder, which was, as predicted, completely empty except for Skaff's unmistakable scrawl on the side tab.
 Edgar Parker.
 She took it tentatively, apprehensively wondering what it was she was getting herself into.

 "Edgar Parker?"the woman asked, spotting him hiding in the shadows.
-The sound of his name sounded strange to him, like a foreign word.
+The sound of his real name sounded strange to him, like a foreign word.
 It didn't belong to him.

 He held his breath, his heart thudding heavily in his chest.
 She stepped back when the light from the hallway hit his face, illuminating his bat-like features.
 The light blinded him for a temporary moment, making it impossible for him to see her face, or her reaction.
 The light couldn't hide the small gasp that escaped her throat, though.

-"Do you... speak any English?"she asked slowly.
+"Do you... understand any English?"she asked slowly.

 "Do you want to tell me why you're here?"